digital-land/content-site/app/guidance-index.md

 layout: collection
 title: "Guidance"
 permalink: "guidance/index.html"
-description: "We work to make land and housing data easier to find, use and trust.
-This will lead to better decisions and fewer uncertainties and delays in the housing system, and more new digital services for property and planning."
+description: "As part of our efforts to improve land and housing data we are working with local planning authorities and other users of the data to create guidance around a range of subjects.
+These will include complying with different requirements for publishing data, mapping data, understanding data definitions and specifications, and more."
 pagination:
   data: collections.all
   reverse: true